Jsadamiec/automatic-octo-guacamole/rules.md

 ## How we will back up each other to ensure that deadlines are not missed

+we are going to be in touch through different communication channels and make sure that every one is in the same page and take cares of his responsibilities.

 ## Add any other rules that your team establishes to help each other work effectively together